-The blog reviews additions and changes to the guidance for auditing quality management systems, ISO 19011, including guidance on remote auditing.
+This blog reviews the additions and changes to the ISO 19011 guidance for auditing quality management systems.

-If you have ever taken a lead auditor course, one of the critical handouts for the class should have been ISO 19011.
+If you have ever taken a lead auditor course for ISO 13485, or one of the other quality management system standards, one of the critical handouts for the class should have been ISO 19011.
 The title is “Guidelines for Auditing Quality Management Systems.”
 In November 2011, this Standard was updated, and the changes were not superficial.

 ISO 19011 covers the topic of quality management system auditing.
-This Standard provides guidance on managing audit programs, conducting both internal and external audits, and how to determine auditor competency.
+This Standard provides guidance on managing audit programs, conducting both internal and external audits, and determining auditor competency.
 Improvements to the 2011 Version of the Standard include:

 - Broadening the scope to all management systems

 - Clarifying the relationship between ISO 17021 and ISO 19011